KY-Aegis/Downtime-Classification-Triggering-Using-V-ONE/README.md

 # Downtime-Classification-Triggering-Using-V-ONE
-This code will check for the current row and previous row of the machine data from the SQL database and compares them in order to trigger an E-Ticket when there is an abnormal change using V-ONE by utilizing 2 workflows which is named inner and outer loop.
+This code will check for the current row and previous row of the machine data from the SQL database and compares them in order to trigger an E-Ticket when there is an abnormal change using V-ONE.